 Judge Skinner's Controversial Rulings

 There have been numerous articles written about Judge Skinner's handling of the Woburn toxic trial.
 Some articles expressed the opinion that Judge Skinner stacked the deck against the plaintiffs, while others credit his actions as effectively attempting to resolve the conflict between the parties.
-Judge Skinner was well aware of the president his case would set, so he proceeded cautiously and by some accounts conservatively.
+Judge Skinner was well aware of the precedent his case would set, so he proceeded cautiously and by some accounts conservatively.

 A Summary of Judge Skinner's RulingsJudge Skinner presented many controversial rulings during the trial process that have been extensively reviewed by educators and litigators since the trial.
 Some of the more significant rulings include: